containers/podman-desktop/website/docs/troubleshooting.md

 #### Issue

-If you are using an Apple Silicon and brew, you might encounter the following error when starting podman from podman desktop
+If you are using an Apple Silicon and brew, you might encounter the following error when starting Podman from Podman Desktop

 ```
 Error: qemu exited unexpectedly with exit code 1, stderr: qemu-system-x86_64: invalid accelerator hvf